Wilhelman/Temple-Escape/docs/readme.md

 - SHOOT: SPACE key (hold for continuous shooting)

 General/developer controls:
-- PUASE GAME: ESC key
+- PAUSE GAME: ESC key
 - START FROM THE VERY FIRST LEVEL: F1 key
 - START FROM THE BEGGINING OF THE CURRENT LEVEL: F2 key
 - SHOW COLLIDERS: F3